DappDevs/presentations/content/how-to-dappdev.md

 and learnings as you chug from the fountain of crypto knowledge, but also gathering in person, like we're doing here today, and discussing with people face-to-face.
-One of the biggest issues we are trying to solve with our organization is providing a means for the community to get together and help each other, and the movement, succeed.
+One of the biggest issues we are trying to solve with our organization is providing a means for this community to get together and help each other succeed.
 Face-to-face interaction is one of the most effective means of cementing knowledge, and the ideas you'll generate among this particularly imaginative crowd are just intoxicating.

-We have a Slack, which will help everyone stay connected as we go our separate ways, as well a GitHub to colloborate on projects together and create a repository of shared knowledge.
+We have a Slack, which will help everyone stay connected as we go our separate ways today, as well a GitHub to colloborate on projects together and create a repository of shared knowledge.

-We also will be running some workshops in the near future, which will be more formal oppurtunities for you to get together and learn exactly how things work, so keep an eye out for these events.
+We also will be running some workshops in the near future, which will be more formal oppurtunities for you to get together and learn exactly how things work in Ethereum, so keep an eye out on our Meetup Page for these events.